‘Bachelorette’ Rachel Spoilers: Engagement ‘Will Happen’ – Who’s The Lucky Guy?

 — Mike Fleiss (@fleissmeister) March 27, 2017

-Since then, several videos and photos have leaked out on social media that show Rachel on dates that are swoon-worthy.
-She’s not holding back on the PDA with her frontrunners and two of her frontrunners have something in common with her.
+Since then, several videos and photos have leaked on social media that show Rachel on dates that are swoon-worthy.
+She’s not holding back on the PDA with her frontrunners, and two of her frontrunners have something in common with her.
 Has she already found “the one”?

-Although Rachel told Ellen DeGeneres that she “doesn’t have a type” but is a “sucker for a great smile”), there are a few guys who apper to be moving into frontrunner status this season.
-And he’d better be ready to get married and start a family — she told Ellen that she’s “in that phase” of her life and is ready to settle down with a secure, confident guy.”
+Although Rachel told Ellen DeGeneres that she “doesn’t have a type” but is a “sucker for a great smile,” there are a few guys who appear to be moving into frontrunner status this season.
+And he’d better be ready to get married and start a family — she told Ellen that she’s “in that phase” of her life and is ready to settle down with a secure, confident guy.

 Two names that stand out this season — so far — are Jack Stone and Josiah Graham.
-Both have the smarts and winning smiles that may make them potential final rose winners and they’ve both made it through several rose ceremonies and dates.
+Both have the smarts and winning smiles that could make them potential final rose winners, and they’ve both made it through several rose ceremonies and dates.

 Reality Steve reports that Josiah won the spelling bee during this week’s group date in South Carolina.
 And he’s not just winning at spelling – Rachel and Josiah have similar careers.